schollz/middy/README.md

 }]
 ```

-in that example the `count` is set to 6 so it will repeat 6 times and replace the `X` by the current count (1 through 6 here). on the first time it will start at `cc` of 0, and each time it will then add the `midi_add` to the `cc`.
+in that example the `count` is set to 6 so it will repeat 6 times and replace the `X` by the current count (1 through 6 here). on the first time it will start at `cc` of 0, and each time it will then add the `add` (1) to the `cc`. so this code will affect ccs 0-5 which target parameters 1-6.

 ### recording midi